Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 Main festivals in Puerto Escondido Oaxaca

-If you can go to Puerto Escondido in November, you will make your beach vacation coincide with the most festive period of the town since, during that month, the so-called Fiestas de Noviembre (November Festivities) are held.
+If you go to Puerto Escondido in November, you will make your beach vacation coincide with the most festive period of the town since, during that month, the so-called Fiestas de Noviembre (November Festivities) are held.

 There are 30 days of musical concerts, popular dances, surfing competitions, motocross, fishing, beach volleyball, and other sports.